Trust-Anchor-Group/NeuroAccessMaui/Content/contributing.md

 1. Create a new branch from `dev` for your feature or bugfix.
 2. Work on your branch, commit regularly, and push your changes.
-3. Create a pull request (PR) against `develop` once your work is complete.
+3. Create a pull request (PR) against `dev` once your work is complete.
-4. Your PR will be reviewed, and after approval, it will be merged into `develop`.
+4. Your PR will be reviewed, and after approval, it will be merged into `dev`.
-5. Merge `develop` into `main` when ready for a new release.
+5. Merge `dev` into `main` when ready for a new release.

 ## How to Contribute